Integral and differential structures for quantum field theory: Preliminaries; some basic ideas derived from QFT

+With each of these objectives a measure of revision is required in order to set the results achieved in their proper context.
 Generally, it would seem that in Quantum Mechanics there are two schemes for a description of physical systems, cf. \cite{Bor1}.
 The first method uses bounded operators.
 The idea of introducing the norm topology on the set of observables was strongly advocated by I. Segal \cite{Segal}.
 To argue in favor of this idea one can say that in a laboratory a physicist deals with bounded functions of observables only!
 However, as it was already remarked by Borchers \cite{Bor1}, in this method \textit{``some detailed information about a physical system is usually lost''}.
 Furthermore, this scheme admits ``non-physical states'' having badly defined entropy, see \cite{Maj1} and the references given there.

 The second method uses unbounded operators.
 The motivation for this method can be taken from representations of canonical commutation relations, Wightman's formulation of quantum field theory and the theory of Lie algebras.
 Although mathematical aspects of algebras of unbounded operators have been analyzed in much detail, see \cite{AIT}, \cite{Schmud}, \cite{Bag}, it is well known that formal calculations can be misleading; see Section VIII.5 in \cite{RSI}.